23DP3RStab/josip-finance/README.md

 1. Go to the releases page
 2. Download either clean version, or with demo data (both versions need to have the data files)
 3. Extract the zip folder
-3. Launch and follow menu options to use
+3. Run the .exe file and follow menu options to use

 ---